shubhammeshram01/Data-Analysis-with-Pandas-and-NumPy/README.md

 5) Data aggregation with pandas
 6) Merging, joining, concatenating data frames
 7) Worked with dates and times in the data frame
-8) Data visualization with pandas
+8) Data type conversion
-9) Data type conversion
+9) Drop duplicates
-10) Drop duplicates
+10) Sorting values and Indexes
-11) Sorting values and Indexes
+11) Fill null values with mean

 # Had Hands on various following datasets :